[KOSU Radio Commentary]

-Holly Baumann Ambuehl, a commercial photographer who moved to Oklahoma City a few years ago from Phoenix, has photographed what she calls a treasure trove or retro-modern artifacts.
-These include the drive thru lanes on the old Central Bank on Classen and The Lunch Box in downtown Oklahoma City.
+Holly Baumann Ambuehl, a commercial photographer, has photographed what she calls a treasure trove or retro-modern artifacts.
+These include the drive-thru lanes on the old Central Bank on Classen and The Lunch Box in downtown Oklahoma City.

 “As the city grows and changes,” she writes, “I hope the community will work together to preserve these gorgeous examples of days gone by.”

 That’s exactly what Mod Betty from Pennsylvania is trying to do.
 She documents roadside architecture on her website, RetroRoadmaps.
 She wants to encourage business owners to keep and maintain vintage signs, not replace them with backlit plastic.

 Signs reflect our culture and technology.
 They tell stories, evoke memories and serve as landmarks.
 The broken and abandoned retro signs across Oklahoma represent more than visual clutter.
 They are folk art widely collected by museums.
 We should preserve all that we have left…

 What’s your favorite retro sign?